MissingMaps/partners/app/_partner/microsoft.md

   - msft*

 tm-projects:
+- id: 3665
+  desc: "Puerto Rico was hit by Hurricane Maria (Category 5) on 20 September after hitting Dominica severely.
+The American Red Cross has requested building data generation for planning and conducting relief operations on the island.
+We are mapping from pre-event imagery to give them an operating picture of the island before the hurricane made impact."
 - id: 3211
   desc: "The American Red Cross is a member of the Measles & Rubella Initiative, which seeks to eliminate these diseases.
 We will be conducting a measles campaign in Malawi in 2017.
 This task will create a basemap of the area in order to help Red Cross teams to plan logistics and prepare for mobile data collection and field mapping in the areas."
 - id: 3385